Rabadan-uelectronics/DualMCU-RP2040-Arduino-Package/README.md

 # DualMCU-RP2040
 Arduino Package RP2040 Index - JSON

-Raspberry Pi Pico Arduino core, for DualMCU RP2040 based on the great work of https://github.com/earlephilhower/arduino-pico by earlephilhower
-Earle F. Philhower, III
+Raspberry Pi Pico Arduino core, for Dual MCU RP2040 adapted and based on the great work of earlephilhower Earle F. Philhower, III, (https://github.com/earlephilhower/arduino-pico)

 This is a port of the RP2040 (Raspberry Pi Pico processor) to the Arduino ecosystem.
 It uses the bare Raspberry Pi Pico SDK and a custom GCC 10.3/Newlib 4.0 toolchain.